forestgrape/coronavirus/covid19.md

 Necessary for a virus disease is a virus infection:

 > ##### Virus Infection
 > A *virus infects* an organism by infecting cells of the organism.
 A virus infects a cell by entering it and changing/hijacking the cells metabolism to produce virus progeny - called virions.
-More about virus infections is in [Introduction to Viruses](./coronavirus.md#introduction-to-viruses)
+More about viruses and their infections in the chapter [Introduction to Viruses](./coronavirus.md#introduction-to-viruses)

 If a virus infection causes lack of ease, one has a virus disease.